TacoJS/tacojs.github.io/pages/speakers.md

 Something you’re excited about outside of work.
 Past examples are starting and maintaining an open source project, and using meditation and programming side by side.

 ### 1x Technical Talk:
 A deep dive on a technical topic.
-Past examples are optimizating your code for the V8 JavaScript engine, and using functional programming for developing UI.
+Past examples are optimizing your code for the V8 JavaScript engine, and using functional programming for developing UI.

 ## How long should my talk be?
 Ten minutes.
 There won’t be any formal Q&A; we encourage attendees to ask questions in person later.
 We also try to introduce you well enough so you can speed through any self-bio slides.